-As the founder of Moz and now CEO of SparkToro, Rand Fishkin is a leading voice on digital marketing.
+As a co-founder of Moz and now CEO of SparkToro, Rand Fishkin is a leading voice on digital marketing.
 He has a clear message for healthcare marketing professionals.

 In this excerpt from our podcast interview, you’ll learn how to gain competitive advantage, guide your community to better health and grow your marketing career.
 (Hint: It’s not by following the crowd.).